top of page

 Our Team

-Our small private practice is an ACC registered vendor.
-It focus' on quality therapy.
-All our therapists have a Masters' in Music Therapy from Victoria University, are registered Allied Health Providers and follow a Code of Ethics.
-Our therapists are fully Covid vaccinated to protect our vulnerable clients.
+Our small private practice is an ACC-registered vendor.
+It focuses on quality therapy.
+All our therapists have a Master's in Music Therapy from Victoria University, are registered Allied Health Providers and follow a Code of Ethics.
 They are also goal-oriented and client-focused, each having a specialist area they enjoy working in.

 Rani Allan